 Heat pumps will operate all year round, while air conditioners only operate when you need cooling.
 So, air conditioners will last a few years longer than a heat pump.
 But remember that with a heat pump, you’ll save money on energy costs throughout its useful life.

-Sheldon's Heating & Air Conditioning Can Help Settle the Debate
+Sheldon's Heating, Air Conditioning & Plumbing Can Help Settle the Debate

 If you’re still not sure about whether to install an air conditioner vs. a heat pump, please give us a call.
-The HVAC experts of Sheldon's Heating & Air Conditioning can help you decide on the best system for your home.
+The HVAC experts of Sheldon's Heating, Air Conditioning & Plumbing can help you decide on the best system for your home.
 We can also assist in finding deals and rebates that will reduce your initial investment.
 Since you only make this choice once every 10-15 years, you want to make the right decision.
 Call the professionals!

 company icon